AADependencies/file-changes-action/README.md

 If you select json then the file format will be .json, if you select ',' then the file format will be .csv, anything else will output the files as .txt

+### fileFilter

+_Optional_  - `string` - 'Filter files based on file extension or RegEx pattern.
+For example providing regex pattern `/.yaml/g` will output only files changed that match the pattern.'.
+Default: `/.*/g`.

 ### pushBefore

 _Optional_  - `string` - pass in a specific sha to compare to as a before, required if using pushAfter. (push payload after github.payload.before)